mconwa02/wid_hackathon/docs/index.md

  visualization tools (Matplotlib, Seaborn, GeoPandas), and any other open-source resources available.

-**Judging Criteria:**
-- Innovation and Creativity
-- Impact on Women's Health
-- Technical Skill and Analysis
-- Presentation and Clarity

-**Note:** This hackathon aims to create a collaborative environment where participants can learn, innovate, and contribute to a meaningful cause in women's health.
+**Note:** This hackathon aims to create a collaborative environment where participants can learn, innovate, and contribute to a meaningful cause in women's safety.
+The aim of the hackathon is not to be a competition but a supportive and caring environment working on sensitive data that can be triggering.